 This worked for Doug, who received a polite response.
 The letter did not accept any blame or fault – they’re making a “business” decision to settle things “amicably.”
 Read: “Oh, noes, we’re already gettin’ class action sued!
 Better play nice!”
 But hey, he got his money.

-Around the time Doug got his lovely reply, I got a meaningless form letter back from Billing Dispute in Colorado saying that the cancellation fees I was charged were appropriate.
+Around the time Doug got his lovely reply, I got a meaningless form letter back from Billing Dispute in Colorado refusing to waive the cancellation fees.
 I decided to skip the letter writing and just call the El Segundo number Doug found: 310-964-5000.
 To my surprise, the entire phone call only took about 7 minutes.

 I was afraid it was too easy.
 She had also said it might take ten business days to show up on my credit card.
 I gave them that, and it still wasn’t there.
 I called them again, and this time the call took only about three minutes.
-I was reassured that they were processing the refund that day and it would show up on my card in a couple of days.
+They reassured me they were processing the refund that day and it would show up on my card in a couple of days.
 And so it did.

 Here is the contact info for the El Segundo office: